corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/expose-rpc/annotation.md

     }
     ```

 * When using classes as body parameters, annotate them with `@CordaSerializable`.
 Nested custom types do not need to have this annotation.
 This is not necessary for primitive types, primitive type wrappers, and strings.
-This is a *valid* example:
+Here is a *valid* example:
     ```kotlin
     data class CustomNestedClass(
         val s: String